If you want to sell products online, you must know how to write niche-specific content. In this article, we will teach you how to do just that.

 29. Content Creation – Content Writing

 Content creation is a broad subject, but there are some definite subtleties about it that you will be going over in the different chapters.
-For now, I want to look at the two sides of the writing/content creation coin: writing and advertising.
+I want to look at the two sides of the writing/content creation coin: writing and advertising.

 Writing is what you do when you sit down to write a blog post or article.
 But if you’re going to make any money from your content, you’ll have to advertise.
 As we’ve seen, advertising is a kind of content creation that sells a product or service.